Search

 • Screw in cone

-Food and snack processing Homogenization of high viscous materials Not suitable for miscibility operations
+Food and snack processing Homogenization of highly viscous materials Not suitable for miscibility operations

 Helical